and our results.

 Whole Genome Sequencing

 DNA Sequencing for all the nucleotides and their order.

 This will also detect DNA variations outside the Exons which are now known to affect gene activity and protein production leading to genetic disorders.

-At The London Genetics Centre we are offering Whole Genome Screening.
-We obtain all the genetic code, so with your permission, we can then send it to Prof Eeles’ Institute of Cancer Research’s Laboratory at Sutton to do single nucleotide polymorphism (SNP) profiling.
-SNP profiling can be done for different conditions such as prostate cancer, (where Prof Eeles' collaborations have discovered 2/3rds of the world's SNPs).
-We are also doing SNP profiling for Breast, Ovarian and Colorectal cancers.
+SNP profiling can be done for different conditions such as Prostate, Breast, Ovarian and Colorectal cancers and others.
 Cardiovascular SNP risk profiling is also being carried out to detect those at higher risk of cardiovascular disease, some of whom are not identifiable by the usual cardiovascular risk factors.
 At present this is in the research arena but we hope that in the near future this will be important for personal healthcare risk identification with consequent preventative actions.